Mikeysax/mikey/README.md

 <strong>Helpers</strong> are used for organizing random methods which can clutter your Containers and Components.
 Using helpers enable you to reuse methods over and over throughout your project (DRYer).

+___
 ##### <strong>On File Creation Specifics:</strong>

 On file creation, *Mikey* will look through your working project directory for actions/components/containers/reducers/helpers folders and create the corresponding file type.
 If none of these folders exist, *Mikey* will create the file in the root of your project.

-*Mikey* also creates ```.mikeyPath``` folder in your project and saves the path of the file type generated.
+<strong>*Mikey* also creates ```.mikeyPath``` folder</strong> in your project and saves the path of the file type generated.
 This is to optimize the speed of file creation.
 By saving this path *Mikey* does not have to dynamically find the folder again after each generated file.

 <strong>A Test file is also generated when you generate a file.</strong>

 If your project directory changes at all, delete ```.mikeyPath``` folder to recache folder paths. ```.mikeyPath``` folder is added to ```.gitignore``` also.

-You cannot create files that already exist.
+<strong>You cannot create files that already exist. *Mikey* will prevent you from overwriting files you have already generated.</strong>
 ___
 ### Adding Imports on File Generation